Drive section

 Why drive this stretch

 Drive this stretch when you want the Wyoming build to reach the Yellowstone boundary in a clean, legible way.
 The road west of Cody through Wapiti Valley follows U.S. 14, 16, and 20 toward the East Entrance, making it one of the most scenic current approach sections on the route.
-Yellowstone itself remains outside the scope of this site layer.
+Yellowstone itself remains outside the scope of this site layer and stays framed here as a boundary handoff rather than a park interior guide.

 Corridor read